Skip to Main Content

 - Select "Sign in" in the upper right corner of the Search Our Collections site, or at the "Sign in" prompt on various pages.

 Use Touchstone to sign in and use your MIT certificates or Kerberos account.

 At this point we are only supporting access to Your Account for current MIT faculty, staff, and students.
-As we resume services this fall, we will review access to Your Account for sponsored researchers and other potentially eligible user groups.
+As we resume services, we will review access to Your Account for sponsored researchers and other potentially eligible user groups.

 If you are an MIT faculty, staff or student and cannot get access to Your Account, please Ask Us for help.